yangma93/CRSLP-Benchmarking-cooperative-roadside-lidar-placement/README.md

 # CRSLP Dataset

 CRSLP (Cooperative Roadside LiDAR Placement Benchmark) is a large‑scale virtual‑real‑fusion dataset for systematic evaluation of roadside LiDAR placement strategies.
 The dataset provides continuous IoU sequences, point cloud samples, and aggregated surrogate metric results across 13 real‑world locations × 9 traffic configurations × multiple placement schemes.
 This document describes the structure, format, and usage of the released data.
+The url for IoU sequence data is available at https://doi.org/10.6084/m9.figshare.32358363

 ## 1. Dataset Components